2.4.2.2. DAQ Viewer

 • open: Load data previously saved with the save button

-• take_bkg: do a specific snap where the data will be saved as a background
+• take_bkg: do a specific snap where the data will be internally saved as a background (and saved in a hdf5 file if you save data)

-• do_bkg: use the background previously saved to correct the displayed (only displayed, saved data are still raw data) datas.
+• do_bkg: use the background previously snapped to correct the displayed (only displayed, saved data are still raw data) data.

 settings